HabileStudio/responsive-map-areas/README.md

 Detailed instructions are in the source of the demo file index.html

-## Next features

-- Ability to use circle shapes
-- User should not have to provide the original width and height when calling the function

 ## Source file

-Feel free to play with the source file, just be aware it is written in es2016, so you might need a transpiler (e.g. Babel)
+Feel free to play with the source file, just be aware it is written in ES2020, so you might need a transpiler (e.g. Babel)

 Enjoy